kernelwernel/VMAware/README.md

 The library is:
 - Very easy to use, with only 3 functions in its public interface
-- Very flexible with fine-grained control
+- Very flexible, with total fine-grained control
 - Cross-platform **(NOTE: MACOS AND MSVC ARE NOT EFFECTIVE FOR NOW)**
 - Header-only
 - Available with C++11 and above